-Blood and urine tests in the laboratory detect any disturbances in the chemical levels in your body.
+Blood, urine and stool tests in the laboratory detect any disturbances in the chemical levels in your body.
 Several tests are done, each for its specific purpose:

 For detailed assessment of vital parameters of blood.

 The erythrocyte sedimentation rate is a relatively simple, inexpensive, non-specific test that has been used for many years to help detect inflammation associated with conditions such as infections, cancers, and autoimmune diseases

 Urine Test (Routine & Micro) :

 For detecting infections or any other abnormality in the kidneys and urinary tract.

 For detecting blood sugar levels.
 Essential in detecting diabetes.